-Want to learn about computers, how to use them and fix issues? eComputerZ is the right place to be.
+Want to learn about computers, how to use them and resolve issues? eComputerZ is the right place to be.
 Frustrated by computer glitches?
 Don’t worry – imagine being this guy!

-A 15 year boy from Ireland has been arrested on suspicion of carrying out the attack.
+A 15-year boy from Ireland has been arrested, suspected of carrying out the attack.
 A second person was arrested today.

 But what type of attack was it exactly?

-DDoS stands for Distributed Denial of Service – it is where a web site, such as TalkTalk’s, is bombarded with huge waves of traffic, resulting in the Service becoming unavailable.
-When you try to access the site, a message similar to the image below greets you.
+DDoS stands for Distributed Denial of Service – it is where a website, such as TalkTalk’s, is bombarded with huge waves of traffic, resulting in the Service becoming unavailable.

 Think of it as you walking into a bank, and just when you are about to approach the teller, someone rushes in front of you and spends a lot of time asking the teller for information about things they are ultimately not interested in.

-As a legitimate customer you are unable to deposit your cheque until they are finished.
-Then, just as they are finished, someone else cuts in front of you and does exactly the same thing; keeping you waiting even longer.
+As a legitimate customer, you are unable to deposit your cheque until they are finished.
+Then, just as they are finished, someone else cuts in front of you and does the same thing; keeping you waiting even longer.

 Whilst this explains why customers could not access their online TalkTalk accounts, it doesn't explain why customer’s records could be compromised.
 A DDoS attack is exactly what it says on the tin – a denial of service, not a theft of people information.

 The technique suspected of stealing people information is an SQL injection.
-This is where the perpetrator gains unauthorised access to the database that holds your records by adding instructions to a web form.
+This is where the perpetrator gains unauthorized access to the database that holds your records by adding instructions to a web form.